Vivian Yam: Application

 Yam's research deals with organic light emitting diodes which are brighter and more efficient that the older light emitting diodes; her chemistry has enabled much more efficient displays to be created for mobile phones and laptops.
 These OLEDs can be deposited on clear plastic, glass or more unusual materials to also create improved car headlamps and larger flat television screens.
 Yam quotes that nearly a fifth of the world's power is used to create lighting.
-Creating more efficient lighting will significantly effect the world's power consumption.
+Creating more efficient lighting will significantly affect the world's power consumption.
 She believes internal quantum theory indicates that we may develop lamps based on metal containing chemicals that are 100% efficient.